What Is a Focus Group?

 The Focus Group Experience

 The focus group facilitator is there to assist peer learning around a particular topic.
-Each facilitator will also work with a faculty mentor (either a UW professor or a CHID instructor) to support them in designing and facilitating their focus group.
+Each facilitator will also work with a faculty mentor (who must be UW faculty--no current graduate students can act as mentors) to support them in designing and facilitating their focus group.
 Focus groups are a labor of love on the part of the person facilitating them and should also be a labor of love for the people participating in them.
 Because of this, the workload is often heavier than in other 2-credit classes.

 Getting Credit for Focus Groups